-As part of Wacom’s 2011 lineup of new tablets, the Bamboo Capture features a new surface that has more the feeling of paper and it feels quite nice while using the pen or using your finger on the surface.
-The tricky part is when you turn the touch functions on; for the most part everything works rather well, you generally use it like you would a track pad on a laptop.
+As part of Wacom’s 2011 lineup of new tablets, reviewed highly by an IT Support Birmingham company, the Bamboo Capture features a new surface that has more the feeling of paper and it feels quite nice while using the pen or using your finger on the surface.
+The tricky part is when you turn the touch functions on; for the most part, everything works rather well, you generally use it like you would a trackpad on a laptop.

-While in touch mode you also have the ability to use multi touch gestures to pan, zoom, scroll, etc. as well as some Windows/Mac specific tasks like launch into Spaces (Mac) or Flip 3D (Windows).
-The gestures work for the most part but when using Photoshop CS5 and pinch-to-zoom, the drivers kept confusing it for rotate.
+While in touch mode you also have the ability to use multi-touch gestures to pan, zoom, scroll, etc. as well as some Windows/Mac specific tasks like a launch into Spaces (Mac) or Flip 3D (Windows).
+The gestures work for the most part but when using Photoshop CS5 and pinch-to-zoom, the drivers kept confusing it for rotation.
 Of course, rotate can be turned off but that removes some of the functionality.

-The status light on the Bamboo is particularly useful, changing color between white, blue, and a lighter blue indicating if you’re touching the tablet with your the pen, your finger, or nothing.
-In this regard the tablet does a great job in distinguishing and keeping separate the inputs.
+The status light on the Bamboo is particularly useful, changing color between white, blue, and a lighter blue indicating if you’re touching the tablet with your pen, your finger, or nothing.
+In this regard, the tablet does a great job of distinguishing and keeping separate the inputs.
 For example, when the indicator light goes white for pen input, it’s impossible to accidentally perform any touch gestures with your hand.

-The Bamboo Capture is an affordable and generally painless way to jump into digital art making.
-While it may not fully replace a mouse, the tablet’s overall worth is a most welcome surprise thanks to it's sturdy design, reliable software, and backing from an industry leader.
-Beyond the few small gripes such as the lack of an ergonomic grip, application specific button mapping or the occasional initial stutter, it’s hard not to recommend the Capture.
+The Bamboo Capture is an affordable and generally painless way to jump into digital art-making.
+While it may not fully replace a mouse, the tablet’s overall worth is a most welcome surprise thanks to its a sturdy design, reliable software, and backing from an industry leader.
+Beyond the few small gripes such as the lack of an ergonomic grip, application-specific button mapping, or the occasional initial stutter, it’s hard not to recommend the Capture.
 You can tell Wacom really put forth an effort in making this sub $100 tablet.